daos-stack/daos/docs/user/filesystem.md

 ### POSIX Compliance

-The following features from POSIX will not be supported:
+The following features from POSIX are not supported:

 * Hard links
 * mmap support with MAP\_SHARED will be consistent from single client only.
 Note that this is supported through DFUSE only (i.e. not through the DFS API).
 * Char devices, block devices, sockets and pipes
 * User/group quotas
-* setuid(), setgid() programs, supplementary groups, ACLs are not supported within the DFS namespace.
+* setuid(), setgid() programs, supplementary groups, POSIX ACLs are not supported within the DFS namespace.
 * [access/change/modify] time not updated appropriately, potentially on close only.
 * Flock (maybe at dfuse local node level only)